 Eliminating certain foods and food-like substances can be one of the best decisions for your body and health.

 Here are 5 foods to avoid eating if you have fibromyalgia.

-1- Sugars and artificial sweeteners
+1- Sugar and artificial sweeteners

 Let’s look at sugar first.
 For health in general, too much sugar is a bad deal for the body.
 With fibromyalgia, that becomes even more of a potential concern.
 That’s because excitotoxicity, the process in which the body’s nerves become damaged by excess stimulation, and a feature of fibromyalgia, needs the body to generate a large amount of energy – something that too much sugar consumption can cause.

 Artificial sweeteners, such as saccharine, sucralose or aspartame, are chemical concoctions that no only taste sweet, but rely on physiological over-stimulation to achieve that.
 Consequently, for those with fibromyalgia, artificial sweeteners should most definitely be off the menu.

 The longer you refrain from eating sugary foods whether real or artificial, the easier it is for your body to heal.
 Your cravings will diminish too.

 Increasingly, the risks of meat consumption to human health in general are becoming better researched and understood.
 And never was that more so the case than for those with fibromyalgia.
 Eating red meat can increase a person’s risk for all sorts of ailments including heart disease and cancer.
 Studies have shown that red meat and all processed meats are associated with higher levels of inflammation markers due to their high saturated fat content.
 Aging, digestive issues, and oxidative stress become common when you eat meat triggering painful symptoms.
 Disorders such as fibromyalgia fair worse in terms of healing and relief when you consume a diet high in all meats.
 Forget the hot dogs, roast beef, and deli meats.
 Add tofu, tempeh, and seitan instead.

 3- Monosodium glutamate